heyitsmeyo/duckyscript/README.md

 # duckyscript
-this is a ducky scipt ( that works on a usb rubber ducky)
+this is a ducky scipt  for raspberry pi pico that works on a usb rubber ducky

 the script makes a reverse shell attack  on windows by executing keystrokes and then it transmits the files to the reverse host which is linux using the scp protocol